Githubbubber/project-exercises/README.md

-# Freecodecamp Exercises
+# Project Exercises

-Running through the Freecodecamp exercises
+Running through the exercises of two sources: Freecodecamp and The Odin Project.